Javits Center: Planning

 Eventually the Lindsay administration included a new convention center between 10th and 11th avenues in the west 40s along with an extensive redevelopment of the West Side in their 1969–70 Plan for New York City.
-Opposition to the massive residential displacement that this development project would have caused, and the failure of the City to complete any replacement housing, led the State Legislature to kill the convention center proposal in 1970.
+Opposition to the massive residential displacement that this development project would have caused, and the failure of the city to complete any replacement housing, led the State Legislature to kill the convention center proposal in 1970.
 The City then moved the convention center site to the Hudson River, in place of Piers 84 and 86, despite the high cost of foundations and the lack of space for future expansion.
 That 44th Street convention center, designed by Gordon Bunshaft of Skidmore, Owings & Merrill, was approved by the Board of Estimate in 1973 despite renewed opposition from the local community.
 In exchange, the community received a special zoning district that offered some protection from development.

-However the 44th Street convention center was never built because of the City's near bankruptcy in 1975, which led instead to a search by the City and State for a less expensive site with some opportunity for expansion.
-Three sites were proposed — the Penn Central rail yard between 11th and 12th Avenues north of 34th Street; Battery Park City; and in the west 40s near Times Square, somewhere between 6th and 7th Avenues or 7th and 8th Avenues.
+The 44th Street convention center was never built because of the 1975 New York City fiscal crisis, which led instead to a search by the city and state governments for a less expensive site with some opportunity for expansion.

+The city and state identified three sites for a convention center: the Penn Central rail yard between 11th and 12th Avenues north of 34th Street; Battery Park City; and in the west 40s near Times Square, somewhere between 6th and 7th Avenues or 7th and 8th Avenues.
 The Battery Park City site was rejected because it was considered to be too far from midtown hotels.
-The Times Square plan, by the Regional Plan Association, was not seriously considered by the City.
+The Times Square plan, by the Regional Plan Association, was not seriously considered by the city.
 The rail yard site was originally proposed by the local community to avoid direct residential displacement that would be caused by office and residential development associated with the convention center.
 As an alternative to forestall the negative impacts of both, Daniel Gutman, an environmental planner working with the Clinton Planning Council, proposed that the convention center and all major development be located south of 42nd Street.

-Their proposed convention center site — between Eleventh and Twelfth avenues from 34th to 39th streets — was later promoted by Donald Trump, who had obtained an option on the rail yard from the bankrupt Penn Central in 1975.
-The City and State eventually chose the rail yard site.
+Concurrently, in July 1974, Donald Trump's company Trump Enterprises Inc. offered to buy an option on the 100 acre 60th Street Yard and the 44 acre 30th Street Yard for a combined $100 million; the sale to Trump was approved in U.S. federal court in March 1975.
+Following the sale.
+Trump offered to build a convention center for $110 million on the site of the 30th Street Yard.
+In December 1975, Trump hired Der Scutt to design a convention center on the 30th Street Yard's site.
+The 1.5 e6ft2 structure would have included a 500,000 ft2 main exhibit floor; a banquet hall, restaurants, and meeting rooms on the second floor; and a tennis club and solar-heat equipment on the roof.
+The city and state governments eventually chose the rail yard site.
 Although Trump's offer to build the Convention Center was rejected, he was paid a broker's commission by Penn Central.